cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023fa/finalproject.md

     get most of the points here; the only way to lose points is if it is clear that not a lot of effort has been put in or you are consistently missing milestones.

+- Peer Review (5%)
+  - Fill out [this peer review](https://forms.gle/tRxrAPtmcmrBoUvd8) form for all members on your team

 ## Tips for Success!